 There is no assurance that the Corporation will be able to achieve or maintain any particular level of AUM, which may have a material negative impact on its ability to attract and retain clients, management fees and potential performance fees, and overall profitability.
-The Corporation's investment products tend to be more volatile than general market indices as the Corporation's investment team strives for exceptional performance and returns rather than attempting to mirror or follow the market indices.
+The Corporation's Investment Products tend to be more volatile than general market indices as the Corporation's Managed Equities investment team strives for exceptional performance and returns rather than attempting to mirror or follow the market indices.
 This volatility combined with negative or poor performance could combine to lead to a reduction in AUM and lower management fees and performance fees as a result.
-See "Risk Factors - Risks related to the Corporation's investment fund products" regarding various risks to the performance of the Corporation's investment products.
+See "Risk Factors - Risks related to the Corporation's Investment Products" regarding various risks to the performance of the Corporation's Investment Products.